occiware/MartServer/doc/server.md

  The directory where are located the application logs.

- - server.protocol=http
+ - server.protocol=https

- The protocol, <b>http</b> and <b>https</b> support will be plan in a near future.
+ The protocol, <b>https</b> is set by default.

  - server.https.port=8181

- - admin.username=admin

- Temporary username for default administrator.

- - admin.password=1234

- Temporary password for default administrator.
+ Https protocol port.

  - <b>server.model.directory</b>=/yourmodelfolder/